Review of Neutral Naturalness: Models

-In folded SUSY the unwanted fields are removed using an additional spatial dimension.
+The folded SUSY structure finds a natural realization in a realistic UV completion involving an additional spatial dimension, as schematically depicted in Fig.~\ref{fig:folded_susy_schematic}.
 The extra dimension is taken to be a finite, flat interval between two 4D branes.
-It is also compactified on $S_1/Z_2$, making it an orbifold, from which folded SUSY takes its name.
-The 5D superfields with $\mathcal{N}=1$ SUSY can be usefully viewed as $\mathcal{N}=2$ SUSY in 4D.
+It is also compactified on $S^1/\mathbb{Z}_2$, making it an orbifold, from which folded SUSY takes its name.
+The 5D superfields with $\mathcal{N}=1$ SUSY can be naturally viewed as $\mathcal{N}=2$ SUSY in 4D.
 The $\mathcal{N}=2$ SUSY is broken to $\mathcal{N}=1$ on each brane by the boundary conditions each bulk field has there.
+The SM gauge and matter fields propagate in the bulk, while the Higgs multiplets are localized on one of the branes.

-In the original folded-SUSY model the boundary conditions of the $A$ sector colored scalars and $B$ sector colored fermions are chosen such that their Kaluza-Klein tower has no zero-mode.
+In the original folded-SUSY model the boundary conditions of the $A$ sector colored scalars and $B$ sector colored fermions are chosen such that their Kaluza-Klein tower has no zero-mode, as illustrated in Fig.~\ref{fig:folded_susy_spectrum}.
 This effectively eliminates them from the low-energy theory below the Kaluza-Klein scale.
-The gauginos are also projected out of the low-energy spectrum.
+The top Yukawa coupling is then given by

+where the right-hand side indicates the Higgs couplings to the zero mode top quark and folded stop, essential elements of the protection mechanism.
+In this model, the gauge sector is not folded, so the gauge boson zero modes remain massless while the lightest gauginos acquire a mass of $1/(2R)$.

-The $\mathcal{N}=1$ SUSY preserved by the field boundary conditions on each brane can be \emph{different}.
-This means that in the low-energy theory SUSY is completely broken by the Scherk-Schwarz~\cite{Scherk:1978ta,Scherk:1979zr} mechanism.
-Crucially, the complete breaking of SUSY by the mismatch of the $\mathcal{N}=1$ SUSYs on the two branes is nonlocal.
+The $\mathcal{N}=1$ SUSY preserved by the field boundary conditions on each brane can be different.
+This means that in the low-energy theory SUSY is completely broken by the Scherk-Schwarz~\cite{Scherk:1978ta,Scherk:1979zr} mechanism.\footnote{This mechanism can also improve the naturalness of SUSY models without color charge neutral top partners~\cite{GarciaGarcia:2015yfz}.} Crucially, the complete breaking of SUSY by the mismatch of the $\mathcal{N}=1$ SUSYs on the two branes is nonlocal.
 Consequently, corrections to the brane localized Higgs potential are finite and calculable.
 Thus, the simple concept of a SUSY-like protection of the Higgs mass through stops that are neutral to SM color is concretely realized.